JetBrains/teamcity-azure-agent/README.md

 # TeamCity Azure Cloud Plugins

-Enables TeamCity cloud integration with Microsoft Azure and allows virtual machines usage to scale the pool of build agents.
+Enable TeamCity cloud integration with Microsoft Azure and allows virtual machines usage to scale the pool of build agents.

 ## Table Of Contents